barbarer/py4e-int/_sources/iterations/pogil.rst

 Group Work - Loops (For, Range, While)
 --------------------------------------------------------

+It is best to use a POGIL approach with the following.
+In POGIL students work in groups on activities and each member has an assigned role.
+For more information see `https://cspogil.org/Home <https://cspogil.org/Home>`_.

+.. groupsub:: loops-for-range-while_groupsub
+   :limit: 3

-A loop allows you to execute hte same statements multiple times.
+A loop allows you to execute the same statements multiple times.
 Python has two kinds of loop structures: ``for`` loops, which iterate over the items of a sequence, and ``while`` loops, which continue to execute as long as a condition is true.